CJR-UnB/nestjs-prisma-super-crud/README.md

   Prisma.UserGetPayload<typeof defaultOptions>
 > {}
 ```
-The first argument of the Crud class should be the auxiliary type created at the beginning.
-The second argument should contain the type present in the Prisma namespace that has the following format 'ModelName'.GetPayload, which receives the type of the defaultOptions object
+The type parameter of the function should be the type present in the Prisma namespace that has the format 'ModelName'.GetPayload, which receives the type of the defaultOptions object

 Finally, add the class constructor that receives an instance of PrismaService.
 In the super, pass as the first argument the prisma.'modelName' and the defaultOptions object as the second argument.
 ```typescript